filmaj/interactive-approval/README.md

 1. Check this repo out.
 2. Deploy the app to workspace, `hermes deploy` or `hermes run` for local development.
-3. Create a trigger to run the workflow, make sure to select the workspace you deployed to: `hermes triggers create --trigger-def ./triggers/link-shortcut.json` (This trigger has all of the inputs fully hard-coded for now just to make testing easier, so you won't see a prompt for inputs.
-We can update this to use the Send a Form step in the future to collect them at runtime).
+3. Create a trigger to run the workflow, make sure to select the workspace you deployed to: `hermes triggers create --trigger-def ./triggers/link-shortcut.json`.
 4. Grab the url from the trigger creation command, and drop it into the slack workspace your app is deployed to.
 It should unfurl with a `Run` button you can click to get things going.